top of page

 However, it is a tricky business.
 Feelings, from anger to compassion, are complex and capable of much distortion as well as wisdom.
 When the mind is dominated by destructive emotions it can be essentially out of control, we can feel ourselves powerless, enslaved; drowning in their torrent like the leaf in this picture.

 We can also chase our thoughts and emotions in our mind, being swept along by, and helplessly identified with, them rather than being able to witness their wisdom.
 Have you ever experienced not being able to get the same circling patterns of thoughts, over something that has heightened your emotions, perhaps annoyed you, out of your mind...?
 Yet, unwillingness to confront these destructive emotions, or of condemning them as spiritually impure, leads us to repress them, to refuse and cut-off part of ourselves.
-But splitting-off part of ourselves is contrary to any Christian notion of peace or 'wholeness'.
-The Hebrew word for wholeness, sheleimut, comes from the same Hebrew root as shalom (peace), and is not seen as a static condition but as the dynamic interplay of opposites balancing one another; wholeness is understood to be essentially paradoxical.
-When we refuse part of ourselves, and the paradox of our humanity, we create in our psyche what Carl Jung describes as our Shadow - a topic I will explore in depth in a forthcoming blog.
-In spiritual communities we do indeed often also have feelings about our feelings.
-We may fear or judge them as unacceptable and struggle to know how to integrate them into a healthy spirituality, and so bury them away in our depths.
+But splitting off part of ourselves is contrary to any Christian understanding of peace or wholeness, where shalom is not a static state but a dynamic, lived integration of our inner contradictions, and is not seen as a static condition but as the dynamic interplay of opposites balancing one another.
+Wholeness is understood to be essentially paradoxical.

 So it is not emotions themselves that are the problem, but how we relate and respond to them without becoming identified with and lost in them.
 The challenge is not one of taming or controlling emotions in a sterile version of humanity, but one of a knowing relationship and transformation.
-Neither the repression of our emotional life, nor acting it out, resolves or transforms it; or in Christian terms we may say liberates or 'saves' it.
-Being out of relationship to the uncomfortable parts of our feeling life, in favour of a false spirituality projecting that all is well, can result in what psychologists call 'disassociating', or what John Welwood in the early 1980's termed, 'spiritual bypassing' - a particular problem I will also explore in more depth in my next blog on working with our emotions in the spiritual life.

 Subscribe for Occasional Newsletter